-The livelihood of an independent consultant is based upon their ability to seek, obtain and serve clients.
+The livelihood of an independent business management consultant is based upon their ability to seek, obtain and serve clients.

 The following strategies are designed to be effective in developing and building business for the consultant and his clients.

 - Plan, don’t just react With planning you control the outcome.
 With reacting the outcome controls you.

 - Never Assume Don’t assume a lot of prior knowledge.
 If you must use jargon, explain it.
 The first time you use an acronym, explain it.